Takazudo/jQuery.LazyJaxDavis/demos/applied/index.md

 });
 {% endhighlight %}

-if you do $.LazyJaxDavis(), all links and form submits are hijacked.
-Instead of location change, jQuery.LazyJaxDavis does pushState and fetch the target page using jQuery.ajax.
-You need to define what to do when - ajax was started - and,  ajax was done.
+if you do `$.LazyJaxDavis()`, all links and form submits are hijacked.
+Instead of normal location change, jQuery.LazyJaxDavis does pushState and fetch the target page using `$.ajax`.
+You need to define what to do when - ajax was started - and,  ajax was completed.

-After the ajax thing was done, you can rip the part of the fetched page using page.ript('content').
+After the ajax thing was done, you can rip the part of the fetched page using `page.ript('content')`.
 What does this rip from the page?
 It's the html source in the main area, of course.

+But, who can know what the main content is?
-But, you need to add the comment to the html like below.
+You need to add the comment to the html like below.

 {% highlight javascript %}
 <div class="mod-body">